iankietzman-voeracity/Voeracity-Alpha/README.md

 # About This Repo and Document
 This README serves as a hub for development of a standardized testing training platform called Voeracity, described in more detail below.
 High level system concepts will be addressed here.
-Individual services will have their own documentation with more granularity.
+Individual services will have their own documentation with more granularity and can be found below in the Services section.

 # Project Status / Kanban Board
 [Project Kanban Board](https://voeracity.atlassian.net/jira/software/projects/V0/boards/1), access available upon request.